MKLab-ITI/hugomklab/content/results/spanish-passage-retrieval-dataset.md

 </p>The test collection contains 10,037 health-related Web documents in Spanish, 37 topics representing complex information needs formulated in a total of 167 natural language questions, and manual relevance assessments of text passages, pooled from multiple systems.</p>
 <p><b>Details of the Test Collection</b></p>
 <p>
-For each document of the dataset we provide:
+For each document of the dataset we provide:<br/>
 1. A document number serving as its identifier (id)
 2. Its URL
 3. The resulting HTML content from the scraping procedure